schepal/crypto_vol_arb/README.md

 """-33.695 % price differential between FTX MOVE and similar Deribit straddle"""
 ```
+When instantiating the `VolArb` class, you may have to tweak the `strike_threshold` and `days_threshold` parameters to
+widen the scope for which Deribit options to trade.
+Please refer to the detailed documentation in the `crypto_vol.py` file
+to better understand the parameters for each individual component.

 Below we can manually see how to assess the trading opportunity.

 ### Deribit Options Chain